top of page

 Our Turn:

-After my suicide attempt, I thought I was defined by failure, by weakness, by the darkest parts of my story.
-For a long time, I carried that weight like a label I couldn’t peel off.
-But the truth is, those missteps weren’t the endthey were the start of my fight back.
+After my suicide attempt, I thought I was defined by failure, weakness and the darkest parts of my story.
+For a long time, I carried that weight like a label I could not peel off.

-Each time I chose to use warrior tools over hiding, sobriety over relapse, self-care over self-destruction, I grew stronger!
+Every time I chose Warrior tools over hiding, sobriety over relapse, self-care over self-destruction and action over surrender, I grew stronger.

 Wrap Up